-Feature Mathematica Notes Data science & statis Data science & statistics DataSeries 2014 Mathematica's Association data structure provides not only the convenience of a key-value data structure construct but is also an efficient hash table structure for large data sets.
+Maple 2016 Mathematica Notes Data science & statis tics DataSeries 2014 Mathematica's Association data structure provides not only the convenience of a key-value data structure construct but is also an efficient hash table structure for large data sets.
 DataFrame 2014 Maple's DataFrame structure is similar to Mathematica's Dataset structure except it is limited to simple 2D tables.
 In contrast, Mathematica also supports arbitrarily deep, irregularly structured heterogeneous data.
 Multiset 2014 Maple's Multiset is only one special case of a more general reduce step in map-reduce type problems.
-Mathematica supports this with Merge[data, Total] but is capable of doing arbitrary merges of map data, for example, by tracking the largest key value using Merge[data, Max] Principal component analysis 2010 As well as PrincipalComponents, Mathematica supports DimensionReduction and a range of machine-learning techniques using the functions Predict and Classify.
-Scree plot 2010 This is implemented in Mathematica more generally as ParetoPlot and becomes a scree plot when applied to Eigenvalues Linear regression summarize 2008 Over 60 properties of a Mathematica LinearModelFit or NonlinearModelFit are available including ParameterTable
+Mathematica supports this with Merge[data, Total] but is capable of doing arbitrary merges of map data, for example, by tracking the largest key value using Merge[data, Max].
+Principal component analysis 2010 As well as PrincipalComponents, Mathematica supports DimensionReduction and a range of machine-learning techniques using the functions Predict and Classify.
+Scree plot 2010 This is implemented in Mathematica more generally as ParetoPlot and becomes a scree plot when applied to Eigenvalues.